myin142/java-learn/aws-developer/README.md

  - Scaling out is better than scaling up
  - AWS Elastic Beanstalk allows you to focus on building your application
  - CloudFormation templates allow you to have a definition of resources to create
- - A serverless application is typically a combination of Lamba + other AWS services
+ - A serverless application is typically a combination of Lambda + other AWS services

 ##### Elastic Beanstalk
  - For deploying and scaling web applications